florjanv/convertDWG_Utm-Krrgjsh-Gauss/README.md

 4 - Run the tools.
 It will create at same directory two new files.

+# DWG - Format

+The DWG should contain just Points, Lines, Polylines, Polygons, Text.
+All other CAD objects will be ignored and won't be transferred in converted files.

 # Attention
 It may fail in the first run.
 Just close/open arcmap and run the script again.  (this will happen once in your PC)

 This will happen because arcmap dont recognize the new Custom Geographic Transformation at the first run.

+# method

+The script use coordinate frame method and the 7 parameters are downloaded by official site of Albania National Agency for Geoinformation (www.asig.gov.al).